List of The Navy Lark episodes

 This is a list of episodes of the BBC Radio comedy The Navy Lark.
 Also listed are episodes of The TV Lark which replaced The Navy Lark with the same cast of characters, before being replaced itself by the fifth series of The Navy Lark.
-All episodes were written by Laurie Wyman, except for series 12-15 which were written by Laurie Wyman and George Evans, and produced by Alastair Scott-Johnson unless otherwise indicated.
+All episodes were written by Laurie Wyman, except for series 12-15 which were written by Laurie Wyman and George Evans, and produced by Alastair Scott Johnston unless otherwise indicated.

 These episodes originally did not have titles.
 Titles here are taken from the series box sets and the 60th Anniversary collection.
 Alternate titles from repeat listings are included when applicable.

 As of 2023, one episode is missing from the BBC archives: The TV Lark episode 9, "The Top Secret Rocket Trials".